NeuroenergeticsLab/neuroenergeticslab.github.io/docs/xnat/Setup/pyxnat.md

         print(file.label())
     ```

-- Access the full path of a file stored on xnat
+- Access the full path of a file stored on XNAT

     ```python
     file = resource.file('<file label>')